owensgl/biol525D/Topic_1/readme.md

 ---
-title: Topic 1
+title: "Topic 1: Logging into the server."
 permalink: /Topic_1/
 ---

-# Topic 1: Logging into the server.

 We are working on servers provided by Compute Canada, hosted on the [WestCloud](https://www.computecanada.ca/research-portal/national-services/compute-canada-cloud/) system.
 The only task now is to install a few programs we'll need later on, and login to your account.